Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: An atomic qutrit

-Following these parameter guidelines, now we must follow the prescription laid out in Ref.~\cite{napolitano2019protecting} to connect nine independent time-varying Rabi frequencies $\Omega_{s,m }(t)$ ($s=1,2,3$ and $m=-1,0,1$), associated to the various physical transitions involved in the dynamics, with the Hamiltonians $H_{\mathrm{gate}}(t)$ and $H_{c}(t)$ of Eq.~\eqref{eq:Htot}.
-In Ref.~\cite{napolitano2019protecting} we have shown that the Rabi frequencies we need to generate the dynamics evolving according to a Hamiltonian equivalent to that of Eq.~\eqref{Hlab} up to a term proportional to the identity, which only introduces an immaterial global phase factor (this aspect is not even present if the condition $\omega_g=\omega_l$ is satisfied), are given by the following equations,
+In Ref.~\cite{napolitano2019protecting} we have shown that the Rabi frequencies we need to generate the dynamics evolving according to a Hamiltonian equivalent to that of Eq.~\eqref{Hlab} up to a term proportional to the identity, which only introduces an immaterial global phase factor (this aspect is not even present if the condition $\omega_g=\omega_l$ is satisfied), are given by the following equations:

 with